top of page

 The noun 'mockery' has its etymological roots in the Middle English word 'mokerie,' which was derived from the Old French term 'mocquerie.'
 This Old French word, in turn, was formed from the verb 'mocquer,' meaning 'to deride' or 'to mock.'
 The origins of 'mocquer' can be traced back to the Vulgar Latin word 'mocus,' which referred to jesting or mockery.
 The term 'mockery' embodies the concept of making fun of or ridiculing someone or something through words, actions, or expressions.
 Its etymology highlights the historical presence of humor and satire in human communication, reflecting the universal tendency to use mockery as a means of social commentary or simply for amusement.

-Quiz: Find the meaning of mockery
+Quiz: Find the meaning of the noun mockery:

 Try Again!